gilatoes/arduino-optiga-trust-x/Missions/MissionTasks.md

   - [ ]  Server sign a message and provide the message to device.
   - [ ]  Verify the signature, message against the root CA.

-## Task 6: Accessories Authentication
+## Task 6: Special accessory Authentication
 * Using One-Way Authentication example as a starting point
 - In the scenario, implement your own Asymmetric Key 1-way Authentication.
 ### Condition: